opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 The AWS-managed OpenSearch domain must incorporate fine-grained access control (FGAC) with HTTP basic authentication, ensuring that a primary user is created in the internal user database.
 For more information, see [this tutorial](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac-http-auth.html).

 ## Spinning up a self-managed Dashboards instance in Amazon ECS
-1. Create a task within ECS Fargate using the dashboards docker image.
+1. Create a task within Amazon Elastic Container Service (Amazon ECS) on AWS Fargate using the Dashboards Docker image.
 2. When creating a task, under "container definition" in "port mapping" make sure the container ports `5601` and `9200` are added.
 3. Under environment variables, add the mandatory keys and values mentioned in this [doc](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/dashboards.html#dashboards-local) to seamlessly connect with managed service domain.